Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Pay Multiplexing Only at Convergence Points

-\begin{lemma}[End-to-End Service Curve in Tandem Network under Arbitrary Multiplexing] The service curve offered to a flow of interest $f$ along its subpath, $subpath_f (n)$, in tandem network under arbitrary multiplexing with strict service curve nodes of the rate-latency type $\beta_{R,T}$ and leaky bucket constrained arrival curves $\alpha_{\sigma, \rho}$, is a rate-latency curve defined as follows:
+We focus herein on the first step of the PMOC approach, which consists in defining the guaranteed service curve for a \textit{f.o.i} along any of its subpaths in a ring network.
+We first present such a curve under arbitrary multiplexing within the crossed nodes in Th. \ref{Th:PMOO-Cycle}.
+Afterwards, we extend this result to FP multiplexing in Cor. \ref{Th:PMOO-Cycle-FP}. \begin{Theorem} (Service Curve in Ring Networks under Arbitrary Multiplexing) The service curve offered to a $f.o.i$ $f$ along its subpath, $\mathbb{P}_f (n)$, in a ring network under arbitrary multiplexing with strict service curve nodes of the rate-latency form $\beta_{R,T}$ and leaky bucket constrained arrival curves $\gamma_{\sigma, \rho}$, is a rate-latency curve, with a rate $R^{\mathbb{P}_f (n)}$ and a latency $T^{\mathbb{P}_f (n)}$, defined as follows: